andrewbeard/broworkshop/README.md

 # Bro Workshop
-These are the materials from a workshop on the [Bro IDS](https://www.bro.org/) originally presented at [BSides NoVA](http://www.bsidesnova.org/) 2018.
+These are the materials from a workshop on the [Bro IDS](https://www.bro.org/) originally presented at [BSides NoVA](http://www.bsidesnova.org/) 2018 and later at [BSides Charleston](http://www.bsidescharleston.com/) 2018.

 ## The Virtual Machine
 Most of the workshop involves interacting with a Ubuntu virtual machine.
 This VM is downloadable from [Release](https://github.com/andrewbeard/broworkshop/releases) section in VMware OVA format.
 If you don't have VMware Player/Workstation/Fusion a 30-day trial is available.
 At least one attendee said they were able to import the VM successfully using VirtualBox, but I have no idea how well it actually runs.
 As noted in the presentation the default login for the VM is bro:broUser.